Digital Marketing Services London

 - •Content type guides: how to apply the voice to blog posts, case studies, testimonials, and ad copy

-When to Rebrand vs. Refresh vs. Build From Scratch
+When Should You Rebrand vs. Refresh vs. Build From Scratch?

 Not every brand needs a complete rebuild.
 The right scope depends on what exists and what is missing.
-A brand that has strong strategy and voice but an outdated visual identity needs a visual refresh, not a new positioning exercise.
-A business that has visual assets but no articulated strategy needs strategy work before any design changes.
-A business launching from scratch or pivoting to a fundamentally different market needs a full ground-up build.
+A brand with strong strategy and voice but an outdated visual identity needs a visual refresh, not a new positioning exercise.
+A business with visual assets but no articulated strategy needs strategy work before any design changes.
+A business launching from scratch, or pivoting to a fundamentally different market, needs a full ground-up build.

 - •Brand audit: assess current assets against strategy, voice, visual identity, and application consistency